Table of Contents:

 - Search for Locations in the left sidebar.
 If no storage device is listed here, then probably the SD card is hidden in the Finder.

 - Select Locations, and then click on Show.
-Then if your SD card was hidden it will show up.
+If your SD card was hidden it will show up.

 Hopefully, this will make the SD card visible in the Finder.
 But if you still cannot see it on the desktop and in the Finder, then you can check if the SD card is showing up in Disk Utility.
 If the SD card is visible in Disk Utility but is greyed out then the problem is that the SD card is not mounting.